What Drivers DO NOT Know about Brakes System

 - Headed for a Long Journey?
 Don’t Forget to Inspect these Car Parts

+The brake pedal feels firm but there is reduced stopping ability.
+Fade can also be caused by the brake fluid boiling, with attendant release of compressible gases.
+In this type of fade, the brake pedal feels “spongy”.
 This is something that drivers totally fail to acknowledge as anything worrisome.
-Brake fading is the phenomenon when it takes longer than usual for the brake to act.
+When brake fade happens, it takes longer than usual for the brake to act.
 This may crop up as a temporary symptom due to overeating of rotors.
 However, if you leave it unchecked, it can come to stay.
-If that is the trouble you are facing, it means that both, your rotors and pads have become unresponsive.
-In case it has just started happening, hold it there, and go for a car parts inspection, lest you should need to change both.
+If that is the trouble you are facing, it means that both your rotors and pads have become unresponsive.

-If the brake light on the dashboard illuminates without, do not think of it as an electrical issue.
+One of the symptoms commonly associated with a bad brake light switch are brake lights that stay on at all times.
+If the brake light switch shorts internally it may cause the brake lights to stay illuminated, even when the pedal is not being pressed.
+So do not think of it as an electrical issue.
 While in some cases it simply tells you that the parking brake is on, it is not always the case.
 If the light gets turned on while your handbrake is off, it can denote some serious problem with the hydraulics.
 It calls for a thorough inspection of the brakes system.
 Never, ever, must drive with that light on.